axelhahn/restic-http-server-for-synology/docs/90_Upgrade.md

 Udate scripts:

+* Execute `sudo ./upgrade.sh` to download the latest versions of the scripts
-* execute steps im "Get sources" to download the current version from Github
+* OR: execute steps im "Get sources" to download the current version from Github in [Installation](20_Installation.md)

 Upgrade restic rest server.